Skyscanner/backpack/contributing.md

 - You’ll be asked at the end to confirm.
 Note you can still exit without making these changes.
 - Update the [changelog](/changelog.md) with the package versions and update the title with today’s date and a brief summary of what has changed.
 - Commit and push to master.
-- Update the #backpack Slack channel and the [BackpackNeedToKnow](mailto:backpackneedtoknow@skyscanner.net) mailing list if necessary.

 ## Publishing new components
 Whenever a new component is added make sure the version is 0.0.1 until it gets published.